rjspencer/docs/theming.md

 VideoPlaylistVideoCount
 :	the amount of videos in this playlist

-VideoPlaylistCoverPhotoUrl
+VideoPlaylistPhotoUrl
-:	a 130x130px photo of the cover image for the video playlist or a default one if none exist
+:	a photo of the cover of the playlist

+	**Options**

+	size
+	:	accepted sizes are "thumbnail", "small", "medium", "large", "original"

 CreatedByPhotoUrl, ModifiedByPhotoUrl
 :	a URL to the photo for who created/modified the video playlist to be used in an `<img src="" />` tag